circle-ecosystem/ai-docs/circle-ecosystem/teamsync/teamsync-tech-stack.md

 ## Introduction

-This document outlines the technology stack and architectural decisions for the TeamSync chat application.
-TeamSync integrates with the Circle Ecosystem to provide text chat, audio/video calls, and remote desktop functionality.
-This document focuses primarily on the chat functionality, with calls to be addressed separately.
+This document outlines the comprehensive technology stack and architectural decisions for the TeamSync communication app.
+TeamSync integrates with the Circle Ecosystem to provide text chat, audio/video calls, and remote desktop functionality, with a focus on delivering a premium experience for executive users such as CEOs.

+This tech stack is optimized for Claude Code compatibility, ensuring consistent, high-quality code generation throughout the development process.

 ## Core Technology Choices